ANZEG Threads magazine

 It is now 68 glorious full colour pages full of embroidery delights.
 It comes out every April and October.
 Subscriptions are welcome.

-< Our latest 72 page issue, #87 | October 2023, includes:
+< Our latest 64 page issue, #90 | April 2025, includes:

-... plus lots of other embroidery news from all over New Zealand!
+plus other news from New Zealand's Guilds.

-Our next issue comes out in APRIL 2024.
+Our next issue comes out in OCTOBER 2025.

-Please send articles to the Editor before FRIDAY March 1, 2024.
+Please send articles to the Editor before FRIDAY August 29, 2025.

 For more information please contact the Threads Editor: